quiltdata/examples/athena_cfn/README.md

 2. Copy the `OutputBucket` value
 3. Go back to "Admin Settings" in your Quilt Repository
 4. Go to "Buckets" tab and click "+" create a new one
-5. Paste that value into "Name"
+5. Paste the value from (2) into "Name"
 6. Add a user-friendly description, e.g. "Athena Query Output"
 7. Click "Add"

-## III.
+## IV.
 Enable Athena for Individual Buckets

 Note that this process assumes you have already:
 * added the relevant S3 bucket to the Quilt registry
 * created at least one package in that bucket

-### A. Get link for athena_bucket_cfn
+### A. Get link for athena-bucket-cfn

 Go to CloudFormation in the same Account and Region as before:

 1. Click dropdown "Create stack" -> "With new resources (standard)"
 2. Select "Template is ready" (default)
-3. Select "Upload a template file" -> "Choose file"
+3. Select "Amazon S3 URL" (default)
-4. Select "athena_bucket_cfn.yml" from this repository
+4. Paste in the `athena-bucket-cfn.yml` Object URL from before
 5. Click Next
 6. Enter a new "Stack name", e.g.: `your-bucket-athena-quilt`
-7. Enter "QuiltAthenaStack", e.g.: `athena-quilt` (from part A)
+7. Enter "QuiltAthenaStack", e.g.: `athena-quilt` (from part III.A.7)
-8. Enter "QuiltBucket", e.g.: `your-bucket` (as in 6)
+8. Enter "QuiltBucket" to pull metadata from, e.g.: `your-bucket` (without `s3` or `arn` prefixes)
 9. Enter "QuiltBucketID", e.g.: `your_bucket` (with '-' replaced by '_')
 10. Click Next
 11. Click Next